API¶

 -

-of all the points to describe the cross section.
-This function replaces the Expressions given inadd
+pandas.DataFrameof all the points to describe the cross section.
+This function replaces the Expressions given inaddto points with x and y coordinates and writes them into thedf_absattribute.

 -